balaji-b-v/mm-dynamic-forms/README.md

 Acknowledgements
 ----------------
+* [Daniel Hunsaker][https://github.com/danhunsaker] for his initial work and which has been adapted here.
 * [Frank Linehan][] for leading me in [the right direction][directive].
 * [K. Scott Allen][] for the [file input directive][filedirective] and the [FileReader service][fileservice] adapted for use here.